 Course section 11.3: Subsections and their intended learning outcomes

 Intended learning outcomes: Explain the (re-)order point technique and variants thereof.
 Describe the safety stock calculation with continuous demand.
 Disclose the determination of the service level and the relation of service level to fill rate.

 Intended learning outcomes: Present in detail characteristic data for the (re-) order point technique.
 Explain the (re-)order point calculation.
 Identify the criterion for the release of a production or procurement order.

 Intended learning outcomes: Identify the criterion for the release of a production or procurement order, if the customer allows a minimum delivery lead time.
 Explain the criterion for an early issuance of a production or procurement order.
 Produce an overview on the min-max (reorder) system.
 Describe the double order point system.

-Intended learning outcomes: Describe Different techniques for determining safety stock.
+Intended learning outcomes: Describe different techniques for determining safety stock.
 Identify different patterns of the deviation of demand from forecast.
 Explain safety stock in relation to service level.
-Produce an overview on the normal integral distribution function (service function) and the Poisson distribution integral function.
+Disclose the normal integral distribution function (service function) and the Poisson distribution integral function.
 Present the formula for safety stock.

 Intended learning outcomes: Describe the order point technique where the length of order cycle provided by the batch size is a multiple of the lead time.
 Explain the probability of stockout in dependency on stockout costs per unit.
 Present the service function (of the stockout quantity coefficient) P(s) in dependency upon the safety factor s.
 Produce an overview on and examples of the relation between fill rate and service level.